 Student Spotlight: Angel Kearns

 When Angel Kearns decided to return to school, she had a lot on her plate.
 She’s a wife, mother of four and a grandmother.
 She maintains a home, family, job and near-perfect grade point average.

-Kearns is pursuing COD's 3+1 Management degree program with a focus in Accounting from Benedictine University.
+Kearns is pursuing College of DuPage’s 3+1 Management degree program with a focus in Accounting from Benedictine University.
 Her biggest challenge so far: balancing class, work and family schedules.

-"I have great kids, a great husband, and they've all stepped up.
-My bosses at the restaurant are awesome, too.
-I'm very fortunate that a lot of people are behind me," she said.
+“I have great kids, a great husband, and they’ve all stepped up.
+My bosses were awesome, too.
+I’m very fortunate that a lot of people are behind me,” she said.